Para leer esta hoja informativa en español, haga clic aquí.

 - A Checklist and Questions to Get Ready for Your GYN Visit

 For people living with HIV, there are many aspects to staying healthy.
 You are off to a good start if you take your medications on schedule, eat well, and get regular physical activity.
 Part of taking care of your whole body is caring for your genital and reproductive health (whether or not you are able to or plan to be pregnant or get someone else pregnant).
-For anyone with a vagina, cervix, uterus, and/or ovaries, this means getting gynecologic care as part of routine health checkup from a health care provider.
+For anyone with a vagina, cervix, uterus, and/or ovaries, this means getting gynecologic care as part of routine health checkups from a health care provider.
 Gynecologic (GYN) care means screening for and treating health issues affecting the sexual and reproductive organs.

-For people of all gender identities, preventive care and health screenings should be based on the sexual and reproductive organs.
+For people of all gender identities, preventive care and health screenings should be based on their sexual and reproductive organs.
 This fact sheet will focus on GYN care for people with a vagina, cervix, uterus, and/or ovaries.
 For women of trans experience, it may be a good idea to consult with your HIV care provider about inclusive, respectful, and knowledgeable care for your sexual and reproductive health.

 It is very important for people living with HIV who have a cervix to have routine GYN visits and tests for cervical cancer.
 The US Centers for Disease Control and Prevention (CDC) recommends: